 Create a culture that promotes participation in the covenant communities of family, church, and school through peer and mentoring relationships.

 Equip and encourage members of the college community to serve God and neighbor as the Bible directs with a clear sense of their calling for the service of humanity and glorification of God.

 Practice responsible stewardship in all programs and departments of the college and nurture in students the wisdom and discernment necessary for the fulfillment of God’s mandate for faithful stewardship over the creation and service to humanity.

 For an estimate of the cost of a college education at Providence, please visit or Net Price Calculator.

 Refund Policy; Requirements for Withdrawal; Return of Federal Financial Aid

 For information about our policies regarding early withdrawal from attendance, tuition refunds and the return of Federal Financial Aid Please refer to our Registrar’s Page to view the current Academic Catalog.

 Information about textbooks can be found on the registration page of Populi for all current students.

 Educational Programs, Faculty, and Instructional Facilities

-Complete information about all of the educational programs offered by Providence can be found in the Academics section of our web site.
+Complete information about all of the educational programs offered by Providence can be found in the concentrations section of our web site.